What is Kinesiology? My experience recovering from Chronic Fatigue Syndrome

-In the 1930’s, osteopath, Dr Frank Chapman, began observing ‘discreet, tender, nodules’ in specific ares of the body that seemed to relate to the patient’s diagnosis.
+In the 1930’s, osteopath, Frank Chapman, began observing ‘discreet, tender, nodules’ in specific ares of the body that seemed to relate to the patient’s diagnosis.
 When these areas were vigorously massaged, the condition was observed to improve.
-Areas that we now know are parts of the lymphatic system (5).
+(These areas are what we now know form the lymphatic system) (5).

 In the 1960s, American chiropractor Dr George Goodheart was building a name for himself, as he refuted the then held theory that muscle spasm was the primary cause of back pain (6).

-Unaware of Chapman’s observations, Dr Goodheart believed that there were five factors or systems to consider in the evaluation of body function: the vascular system, the lymphatic system, the nervous system, the cerebrospinal fluid flow and the acupuncture system.
+Unaware of Chapman’s observations, Dr Goodheart believed There were five systems to consider in the evaluation of body function: the vascular system, the lymphatic system, the nervous system, the cerebrospinal fluid and acupuncture system.

 Goodheart believed that dysfunction anywhere in the body may be caused by a failure of any of these five systems and manual muscle testing (testing the function and health of a muscle pair) provided important clues to function.
 He believed that each muscle pair corresponded with a particular system (gut, liver, lymphatic, brain etc…) based on the meridian charts from TCM.

-He later began to observe that the introduction of ‘noxious’ or beneficial substances would causes a weakening or strengthening of these ‘indicator’ muscle pairs respectively.
+He later began to observe that the introduction of ‘noxious’ or beneficial substances caused a weakening or strengthening of these ‘indicator’ muscle pairs.

-In the 1970’s Dr John Diamond, expanded this theory and discovered, that ‘indicator muscles’ would strengthen or weaken in response to ‘positive’ or ‘negative’ emotional and intellectual stimuli.
+In the 1970’s Dr John Diamond, expanded this theory discovering, ‘indicator muscles’ would strengthen or weaken in response to ‘positive’ or ‘negative’ emotional and intellectual stimuli.
 He coined this practice ‘Behavioural Kinesiology’ (7).